groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ## First login to the administration interface

-The address for the DSAS administration interface will depend on your installation but without NAT between you and the DSAS, the IP address will be the one entered previously.
-On the other hand the DSAS administration port is always __port 5000__.
+The address for the DSAS administration interface will depend on your Installation but without NAT between you and the DSAS, the IP address will be the one entered previously.
+On the other hand, the DSAS administration port is always __port 5000__.
-So if your IP is 10.0.15.2 as used in the example above you will need to connect to https://10.0.2.15:5000 for the DSAS administration interface.
+So, if your IP is 10.0.15.2 as used in the example above you will need to connect to https://10.0.2.15:5000 for the DSAS administration interface.

-The administration interface is in HTML5 with recent javascript functions.
+The administration interface is in HTML5 with recent JavaScript functions.
 So a recent browser (after 2016) will be necessary in order to use the interface.
-If you can not connect, there is either a routing problem between you and the DSAS and it is necessary review the router configurations between you and the DSAS, i.e. the network configuration of the above DSAS is incorrect.
+If you cannot connect, there is either a routing problem between you and the DSAS and it is necessary review the router configurations between you and the DSAS, i.e. the network configuration of the above DSAS is incorrect.
 In this case, refer to the section [In the event of an initialization error of the DSAS](#in-the-event-of-a-dsas-initialization-error).

 The SSL certificate used by the DSAS in the initial phase is self-signed and it will be necessary to accept its use in your browser.
 If you have successfully logged into the DSAS administration interface you will be presented with the following login screen:

 ![DSAS login screen](en/DSAS1.png)

 The privileged user on the DSAS is user __tc__, and the default password is __dSaO2021DSAS__.
 There will be a 3 second delay between failed login attempts and accounts will be locked for 10 minutes after 3 successive failed login attempts.
 At this point log on to the administration interface.

 ### The basics of the administration interface

 #### The `Apply` button

-At the top of the administration interface pages you will find an `Apply` button highlighted in red.
+At the top of the administration interface pages you will find an `Apply` Button highlighted in red.
 This button is very important.
 No modification made via the administration interface will be permanent and none, except password changes, will be applied until this button is used.
 This button performs a permanent backup of the changes and applies them.
 In this manner, major errors can be easily removed with a simple restart unless they are applied.

 #### Shutdown and Restart

-The DSAS can be shutdown and restarted without fear because all the executable code is on the DSAS ISO image.
-The DSAS tasks in progress will be interrupted, but will be resumed at restart.
+The DSAS can be shut down and restarted without fear because all the executable code is on the DSAS ISO image.
+The DSAS tasks in progress will be interrupted but will be resumed at restart.
 The shutdown and restart functions are available in the `System` menu of the DSAS, like

 ![DSAS system menu](en/DSAS8.png)